wtbarnes/ebtelPlusPlus/joss/paper.md

 # Summary

-Understanding the dynamics of the solar corona, the outermost layer of the Sun's atmosphere, requires detailed numerical modeling of the coronal plasma and magnetic field[^stellar].
+Understanding the response of the plasma in the solar corona, the outermost layer of the Sun's atmosphere, to heating is of considerable importance in understanding flares and the heating of the quiescent corona.
+This requires detailed numerical modeling of the coupled system of the coronal plasma and the solar magnetic field[^stellar].
-While solving the full set of three-dimensional *magnetohydrodynamic* (MHD) equations is extremely challenging for even small regions of the corona, field-aligned hydrodynamic models [e.g. HYDRAD @bradshaw_self-consistent_2003] exploit the fact that the magnetic pressure in the corona is much greater than the gas pressure.
+While solving the full set of three-dimensional *magnetohydrodynamic* (MHD) equations is feasible for small regions of the corona, the needed computational resources and physical complexity of such models means they are not always amenable to simple or even correct interpretation.
-It is this behavior that organizes the solar corona into *coronal loops* wherein hot plasma traces out the complex coronal magnetic field.
+Field-aligned hydrodynamic models [e.g. HYDRAD @bradshaw_self-consistent_2003] exploit the fact that the magnetic pressure in the corona is much greater than the gas pressure such that the corona can be considered as a series of mini atmospheres, or *coronal loops*, where the plasma responds hydrodynamically to the heating and traces out the complex coronal magnetic field.
-Because plasma dynamics in the corona are largely confined to the direction of the magnetic field, the explicit dependence on the magnetic field can be neglected and the relevant hydrodynamic equations can be reduced to a single-dimension in space, the coordinate along the coronal loop.
+As such, the explicit dependence on the magnetic field can be neglected and the relevant hydrodynamic equations can be reduced to a single-dimension in space: the coordinate along the coronal loop.
-However, the large range of spatial and temporal scales necessary to resolve this system still make field-aligned models computationally expensive enough that large parameter space explorations are prohibitive.
+However, the large range of spatial and temporal scales necessary to resolve this system, in particular the severe time step limitations imposed by thermal conduction, mean that even field-aligned models are computationally expensive enough to make large parameter explorations prohibitive.
+The enthalpy-based thermal evolution of loops (EBTEL) model [@klimchuk_highly_2008;@cargill_enthalpy-based_2012] was originally developed in order to provide a simple and efficient way to study the coronal plasma response to time-dependent plasma heating.
-The enthalpy-based thermal evolution of loops (EBTEL) model [@klimchuk_highly_2008;@cargill_enthalpy-based_2012] mitigates this difficulty by computing spatial integrals of the aforementioned field-aligned hydrodynamic equations.
+EBTEL accomplishes this by computing spatial integrals of the aforementioned field-aligned hydrodynamic equations.
+Comparisons to spatially-averaged results from field-aligned hydrodynamic models show very good agreement [@cargill_enthalpy-based_2012].
-Because of its relative simplicity and computational efficiency, EBTEL has been widely used since its initial development [e.g. @qiu_heating_2012;@ugarte-urra_determining_2014].
+Because of its relative simplicity and computational efficiency, EBTEL has been widely used since its initial development [e.g. @qiu_heating_2012;@ugarte-urra_determining_2014] with @klimchuk_highly_2008 and @cargill_enthalpy-based_2012 having nearly 400 citations combined.
-Comparisons to spatially-averaged results from field-aligned hydrodynamic models show very good agreement [@cargill_enthalpy-based_2012-1].

 # Statement of Need

+The key to EBTEL lies in its treatment of enthalpy between the corona and the transition region (TR), the narrow layer of the solar atmosphere that connects the corona with the denser chromosphere below.
-EBTEL consists of a set of coupled, non-linear ordinary differential equations that model the time-dependent behavior of the relevant thermodynamic quantities spatially-averaged over a coronal loop.
+This enables EBTEL to split the coronal loop into two regions that match across the corona/TR boundary, leading to a set of coupled, non-linear ordinary differential equations that model the spatially-averaged, time-dependent behavior of the relevant thermodynamic quantities.
-To approximate mass transport within a coronal loop, EBTEL equates an enthalpy flux with a balance between the heat flux out of the corona and the energy lost due to radiation in the transition region (TR), the thin layer of the solar atmosphere that connects the corona with the denser chromosphere below.
+EBTEL equates an enthalpy flux with an imbalance between the heat flux out of the corona and the energy lost due to radiation in the TR.
 If TR radiation cannot balance the downward heat flux, this drives an upflow of material into the corona and if the TR is radiating away more energy than the coronal heat flux can supply this drives a downflow.
 This approximation is valid for short loops and bulk velocities below the local sound speed [@klimchuk_highly_2008].